-Traders embrace several trading strategies that work for their lifestyle and risk appetite.
+Traders typically embrace different trading strategies that work for their lifestyle and risk profile.
 Day trading, scalping, trend trading, and position trading have positive features and varying risk factors that work well for different types of traders in different scenarios.

 While day trading takes the seat as the most popular trading style, swing trading has also become a popular strategy that traders regularly use.
 Swing trading offers a versatile approach, especially for traders who don’t have constant access to trading charts.
-Many traders realistically don’t have the ability to sit by a computer throughout the day looking at charts and formulating precise entry and exit points.
-Swing trading provides an excellent option for traders who aren’t able to watch stock charts all day.
+Many traders can’t sit by a computer throughout the day, looking at charts and formulating precise entry and exit points.
+Swing trading provides an excellent option for traders who cannot watch stock charts all day.

 Swing traders can review the markets on their own time, check their analytical and technical tools, and decide whether they think a trade will be prosperous.
-Swing trading is more forgiving than intraday trading, especially if a trader gets in or out of a trade too early or too late.
+Swing trading can be more forgiving than intraday trading, especially if a trader gets in or out of a position too early or too late.

 What is Swing Trading?